 - Loss of trust can attack a relationship at its foundation.
 The more you lie, shut people out, and cut off communication, the harder it is for the people in your life to trust you.

-- Enabling behaviors typically emerge without anyone noticing.
+- Enabling behaviors have become established.
+These typically emerge without anyone noticing.
 One of the most corrosive manifestations within a relationship, enabling, is when someone will do anything to help you avoid the consequences of your actions when using.
 Has a loved one consistently given you money when asked, without question, or provided an alibi when you failed to show up at a notable event or caused harm to others?
 That is enabling.
 It feels like helping but actually harms.

 Get Help for Heroin Addiction at PAATC